 As previously mentioned, evidence of BFR exercise/training’s effectiveness and safety is growing.
 Review of the literature shows use of blood flow restriction therapy with the following diagnoses includes but is not limited to:

 - Distal radius fractures (non-surgical)

-- Post-op LE weakness following a femur fracture
+- Post-op lower extremity weakness following a femur fracture

 - Post-knee arthroscopy

 - Post-Achilles tendon rupture

 - Knee osteoarthritis